raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 The DS can simply create such proposals itself based on the group information and distribute it to all group members via regular DSFanoutRequests.

-## Client removals

-The DS can propose that one or more clients be removed from a given group.
-To that end, it issues a remove proposal for each client it wants removed, where each remove proposal targets the leaf of one of the clients in question.

-## Client additions

-The DS can propose that one or more clients be added to the group.
-It does so by issueing an add proposal for each client, where each add proposal contains a KeyPackage of the respective client.

-TODO: If the DS should be allowed to add clients that belong to another DS, we need an endpoint that allows DSs to fetch KeyPackages from one-another.

 # Client-initiated operations {#operations}

 The DS supports a number of operations, each of which is represented by a